MalekMansour/Sparkle-Pets/ideas.md

 Cards with cat pictures, get two together back to back and try to win as many points as possible in this card memory game.
 The game gets played alone.

 ## Petting cat game
 Click on different parts of your cats body to pet him.
+He will like to be touched in some parts, and some parts he will dislike them.